Dawlish: Description

 Dawlish is also known for its black swans (Cygnus atratus), introduced from Western Australia, which live with other exotic waterfowl in a small urban sanctuary on Dawlish Water.
-There are several attractions in and around the town, such as beaches, safari mini-golf, a waterfowl centre, a theatre, a leisure centre with a pool, a countryside park, and the Dawlish Museum.
+There are several attractions in and around the town, including beaches, safari mini-golf, a waterfowl centre, a theatre, a leisure centre with a pool, a countryside park and the Dawlish Museum.

 Toponymy

 The name Dawlish derives from a Welsh river name meaning black stream.
 There was also a Roman translation of Dolfisc, meaning 'Dark river' and 'The Devils Water'.
 It was first recorded in 1044 as Doflisc.
-By 1086 it was Dovles; in 1302, Dovelish; and by 1468 it had become the more recognisable Dawlisshe.
+By 1086, it was Dovles; in 1302, Dovelish; and by 1468 it had become the more recognisable Dawlisshe.